NICO Pension

 Since its establishment, the Scheme has operated as a closed Scheme with no active contributing members.
 Currently (as at 1st October 2020), the Scheme has a total membership of 8,720 comprising of 7,788 Active pensioners, and 932 differed pensioners who are still employed at KRC, RTI and MGR who upon retirement from service receives a one off lumpsum benefit from the Scheme and are subsequently admitted into the monthly pension payroll of the Scheme in accordance with the Scheme Rules.
 The Scheme also offers a relief to the dependents of the deceased pensioners for a period of five years.

-After the declaration of the end of the decade-long civil war (1991-2002), the President, Alhaji Dr. Ahmad Tejan Kabbah, expressed his desire to establish a social security scheme as part of the process of rehabilitation, reconstruction and resettlement geared towards sustainable peace, good governance, socio-economic development and political advancement.
-In order to achieve his dream, the President included Social Security within the mandate of the Ministry of Labour and Industrial Relations, in 1999, with the responsibility of establishing the Scheme for all categories of workers, and the Social Safety Net for the aged and needy throughout Sierra Leone.
+After the declaration of the end of the decade-long civil war (1991 to 2002), the President, Alhaji Dr. Ahmad Tejan Kabbah, expressed his desire to establish a social security scheme as part of the process of rehabilitation, reconstruction and resettlement geared towards sustainable peace, good governance, socio-economic development and political advancement.

 The Trust is autonomous and belongs to the state.